Self-Infilling Code Generation: Introduction

 In this work, we investigate the integration of infilling capabilities into the generation process of code language models.
-We start with a seemingly straightforward yet overlooked observation: recent open-source code language models, specifically those trained with fill-in-the-middle objectives \citep{bavarian2022fim} such as \starcoder \citep{li2023starcoder} and \codellama \citep{roziere2023codellama} model families, inherently possess \emph{self-infilling} capabilities (\cref{model:self_infilling}).
-Unlike regular infilling operations that demand a partial surrounding context as input, self-infilling autonomously generates \emph{both} the surrounding context and the infilled content itself.
+We start with a seemingly straightforward yet overlooked observation: recent open-source code language models, specifically those trained with fill-in-the-middle objectives \citep{bavarian2022fim} (e.g., \starcoder \citep{li2023starcoder} and \codellama \citep{roziere2023codellama}), inherently possess \emph{self-infilling} capabilities (\cref{model:self_infilling}).
+Unlike regular infilling operations that demand a partial surrounding context as input, self-infilling autonomously generates \emph{both} the surrounding context and the infilled content.

-This finding paves the way for extending left-to-right language model decoding to a \emph{non-monotonic} process.
-In practice, we introduce an \emph{interruption} mechanism (\cref{model:self_infilling:interruption}) into decoding, which is advantageous in \emph{regularizing} the overall generated output.
-In particular, we enable the model to interrupt the current decoding process when necessary and proceed to craft a suffix, after which the model returns to the interruption point and infills the bypassed context.
-Since the skipped segment is usually of indefinite length, we propose \emph{suffix prompting} to enforce an appropriate suffix, which is initiated with a prespecified prompt (\cref{fig:self-infill}c).
-This functionality can be invoked when models enter regions of high entropy during decoding, where conventional decoding methods falter due to uncertainty in predicting the next token and might cause propagation of errors through the context, known as the exposure bias \citep{ranzato2015exposurebias,bengio2015scheduledsampling}.
-Self-infilling offers an alternative approach by deferring the generation of the next tokens and looking ahead to craft a well-defined suffix.
-Shaped by suffix prompting, it provides a more structured context for the subsequent infilling and results in improved regularity of the generation.
+We leverage this finding to develop an \emph{interruption} mechanism (\cref{model:self_infilling:interruption}) in conventional left-to-right decoding, transforming it into a non-monotonic process.
+This allows the language model to temporarily halt the decoding process when necessary, craft a suffix, and then return to the interruption point to infill the bypassed context (\cref{fig:self-infill}c).
+To handle the variable length of the skipped context and enforce an appropriate suffix, we introduce \emph{suffix prompting} by initiating the suffix with a prespecified yet common prompt.
+The interruption mechanism is particularly useful in high-entropy situations, where conventional decoding methods falter due to uncertainty in predicting the next token and might cause propagation of errors through the context, known as the exposure bias \citep{ranzato2015exposurebias,bengio2015scheduledsampling}.
+Instead, self-infilling interruption offers an \emph{easy-first} alternative by deferring the generation of more difficult tokens and crafting a well-definitive suffix.
+This suffix works as an anchor to scaffold the code and produce a more structured context for the subsequent infilling, which ensures the final generation is logically consistent with the intended functionality and enjoys improved regularity.